madminer-tool/madminer/README.md

 ### Installation

-Clone the repository and run `pip install -e <path to repository>`.
+Clone this repository and run `pip install -e <path to repository>`.

 ## Using MadMiner